Zero car is further away and costs at least 40 minimum wages

 The result is that popular models are being retired – among them, the Uno and, in the future, the Gol -, while the cars that remain on the market are being sold, on average, for more than R$ 120 thousand.
 Before the pandemic, this account was below R$ 100 thousand, according to data from Bright Consulting.

-However, after this cycle, the movement was reversed, with the car once again moving away from the reach of Brazilians in the following years, marked by the rise of SUVs on entry-level segments and advances in technological standards amidst the globalization of platforms.
+However, after this cycle, the movement was reversed, with the car once again moving away from the reach of Brazilians in the following years, marked by the rise of SUVs over entry-level segments and advances in the technological standard amid the globalization of platforms.

 In a comparison that illustrates the difference in the viability of the product, Brazilians need to work three times more than Americans to be able to buy a car, considering the minimum wage in each country.

-In the United States, the cheapest model is the Chevrolet Spark, which in its most basic version costs $13,600, or 12 minimum wages for a 40-hour-week worker there.
+In the United States, the cheapest model is the Chevrolet Spark, which in its most basic version costs US$ 13,600, or 12 minimum wages for a worker there with a 40-hour workweek.

 Director of business development at Jato, Milad Kalume Neto says that, even if the dollar stabilizes below R$ 5 in the future, the possibility of the entry price of the car returning to the value closer to R$ 40 thousand comes up against priority of the industry.

-“To launch more affordable vehicles, the industry will need time to amortize investments made in recent years and realize more profits.
-We cannot forget that the sector has been recovering from three crises in the last seven years”, says Kalume Neto, referring to the domestic recession of 2015/2016, the pandemic and, now, the supply crisis caused by the shortage of components electronic.
+“To launch more accessible vehicles, the industry will need time to amortize investments made in recent years and make more profits.
+We cannot forget that the sector has been recovering from three crises in the last seven years”, says Kalume Neto, referring to the domestic recession of 2015/2016, the pandemic and, now, the supply crisis caused by the shortage of electronic components.